This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Keep in mind the versatility of a dish like this one.
 Wrapping the tender, spicy pork in a whole wheat tortilla is a great alternative when time is in short supply.
 It would also be fabulous on top of soft polenta or Cilantro Rice.
 Freeze in zip bags, and thaw as needed.

-Pork and Hatch Chile (Slow Cooker or Instant Pot)
+Pork and Hatch Green Chile Stew (Slow Cooker or Instant Pot)

 Ingredients